-- Each CoARA member can give one vote for the Chair. - Votes are cast in person or online, anonymously, and the candidate with the most votesis elected as the Chair. - In the unlikely event of a draw, the Secretariat will define a mechanism to ensure a fair outcome (e.g, the Interim Chairs will be provided each with an extra vote).
+- Each CoARA member can give one vote for the Chair. - Votes are cast in person or online, anonymously, and the candidate with the most votesis elected as the Chair. - In the unlikely event of a draw, the Secretariat will define a mechanism to ensure a fair outcome (e.g., the Interim Chairs will be provided each with an extra vote).
 Such a mechanism will be agreed with the General Assembly, to ensure transparency. - The Secretariat confirms the validity of the election and announces the new Chair as soon as the results have been confirmed.
+The new Chair begins their term upon announcing the election results.
+During the first three months of their operations, the leaving Chair is requested to support the work of the new Chair and ensure smooth knowledge transfer.